celigo/integrator-extension/extension.md

    */

   /*
    *  err - Error object to convey a fatal error has occurred.
-This will halt the export process.
+This will halt the import process.
    *
    *  response - Response is an array of JSON objects where each object should follow the following structure: {statusCode: 200/401/422, id: string, ignored: boolean, errors: [{code, message}]}. statusCode should be set to 200 when the import was successful, 401 when the operation failed with an authorization or connection error and 422 when some other error occurred during the process. id is the identifier of the record in the target system. ignored should set to true if the record was ignored and not imported. errors is an array of JSON objects representing the list of the errors that occurred while importing the records [{message: 'error message', code: 'error code'}]. errors can be used with statusCode 200 as well to indicate partial success, e.g., import succeeded without a field.
    */